MichaIng/DietPi-Docs/docs/software/webserver_stack.md

 Source: [InfluxData](https://influxdata.github.io/design.influxdata.com/branding-docs/img/influxdb/preview.svg), [Public Domain](https://commons.wikimedia.org/w/index.php?curid=55056027).

 **InfluxDB** is a _time series_ database designed to handle high write and query loads.
-InfluxDB is not only a time series platform, but it provides also an Web UI and dashboarding tools, background processing and monitoring agent.
+InfluxDB is not only a time series platform, but it provides also an Web UI and dashboard tools, background processing and monitoring agent.

 === "Quick start"